NikitaP2001/hep-score-energy/README.md

 STRING; defaullt = "docker"
 Allows one to specify the default container execution platform: currently "singularity" or "docker" are supported.
-This can be overidden on the commandline.
+This can be overidden on the commandline
 #### allow_fail
 BOOL; default = false
 If multiple runs of a benchmark are requested via the "repetitions" parameter, allow failures as long as one run complete.
-Normally, a single run failure will fail the entire benchmark, and no score will be reported.
+Normally, a single run failure will fail the entire benchmark, and no score will be reported

 |     |     |     |
 | --- | --- | --- |